A little bit of our story

-Hi and welcome to Quiet Waters.
-We are a small, family run, mixed farm in Atherington, in the heart of North Devon, specialising in producing quality wholesome foods and exploring and sharing sensible, sustainable methods and approaches to farming in what are changing and challenging times.
+We started as a small, family run, mixed farm in Atherington, in the heart of North Devon, specialising in producing quality wholesome foods and exploring and sharing sensible, sustainable methods and approaches to farming in what are changing and challenging times.

 Over and above all this though was a love of the land, a desire to give our five children a naturally based upbringing and a healthy and secure future.
-We are passionate about good food, and good food needs good farming so that’s what we are all about.
-Looking to take much of our produce through to a finished, ready for market – or even ready for eating – state, through the charcuterie, meats and homemade accompaniments as well as our move into longer term, perennial forest gardens and edible landscaping.
+We are passionate about good food, and good food needs good farming, so that’s what we are all about.

-Fundamentally though we continue our primary work as farmers, putting ideas to a true test and exposing these to the markets we work and trade within.
-The result is the whole range of food and other produce that are the real fruit of the low-input natural systems we practice.
-This is sold through our event catering service, to Delicatessens, Caterers, Restaurants both locally and nationally as well as to the public through farmers markets, local deliveries, the web shop here and outlets such as our Facebook page.
+Fundamentally though we continue our primary work as farmers, putting ideas to a true test by exposing them to the markets we work and trade within.
+The result is the whole Quiet Waters network as it stands today, encompassing a range of products, services & community relationships that are the real fruit of the farm and a reflection of its journey.